edgio-docs/edgio-docs/src/pages/guides/security.md

 #### General Information {/*general-information*/}

-{{ PRODUCT_NAME }} examines the `user-agent` header in an incoming request to determine if it includes a string that indicates if it is a bot, and if so, injects `1` in the `x-0-device-is-bot` request header, which will be visible to your server code.
+{{ PRODUCT_NAME }} examines the `user-agent` header in an incoming request to determine if it includes a string that indicates if it is a bot, and if so, injects `1` in the `{{ HEADER_PREFIX }}-device-is-bot` request header, which will be visible to your server code.
 If the `user-agent` header does not include any of the strings indicating a bot, a `0` value is injected.

 #### User Agents and Bots {/*user-agents-and-bots*/}